bfeitknecht/vault/sem4/FMFP/VRL/FMFP-v-w12.md

 	- atomically wait until lock is available `locked == 0`, then lock it `locked = 1`
 	- enter critical section, unlock
 - can declare atomic section, `atomic {}`

+- separate cryptography on data level from high level reasoning on protocol level, assume it just works